Entrepreneur Eric George Acquires the Former United Fruit Co. Building in New Orleans

 NEW ORLEANS, Jan.
 3, 2020 /PRNewswire/ -- Hand surgeon and serial entrepreneur Eric George has acquired the New Orleans property at 321 Saint Charles Avenue, a historic building that once served as the headquarters for the United Fruit Company, an influential organization that controlled New Orleans's banana trade during its height.
 The acquisition continues George's longstanding commitment to preserving properties in the crescent city.

-The acquisition, which completed for an undisclosed amount, brings together several prominent investors in a partnership spearheaded by George and his investment company, ERG Enterprises.
+The acquisition, which completed for an undisclosed amount, brings together several prominent investors, including Allan McDonnel, in a partnership spearheaded by George and his investment company, ERG Enterprises.
 While the partnership group has not finalized how it intends to develop the property, George is commissioning the help of local universities and historians to better understand its historical significance.

 "There's no denying the building's history," says George.
 "United Fruit and Sam Zemurray were among the most influential organizations and people of twentieth-century New Orleans.
 It's important for us to fully understand the context of the building at that time.
 There's a story to be told, which we're working to uncover."